 About to make an appearance in the garden are early-blooming fruit trees, which are part of the rose family (Rosaceae).
 They sport five free (not fused) petals.
 If you see petal confetti raining on the ground soon, you can just about be sure the plant is in the rose family.

 A good place to start the identification process is by determining if the plant is a monocot or dicot.
 The vast majority of plants are dicots with typical flowers and two seed leaves when they sprout; monocots only have one.
 They also have hollow flower stems, kneelike nodes or joints, and are pollinated by wind.
-In addition to lawn, this group includes lilies, orchids, bamboo, ornamental grasses, sedges and rushes.
+In addition to lawns, this group includes lilies, orchids, bamboo, ornamental grasses, sedges, and rushes.

 “It’s like becoming a plant detective,” Pleasant said.
 “Study the plants in your garden.
 Once you get used to the patterns, you can narrow it down to genus and species.
 Then you know how to grow and take care of them.”

-You can learn more by joining garden clubs, study groups, the Extension master gardener group or grab a plant key, which takes you through a series of steps to make identifications.
+You can learn more by joining garden clubs, study groups, the Extension master gardener group, or grab a plant key, which takes you through a series of steps to make identifications.